yogawithivana/yogawithivana.github.com/source/private-classes/index.markdown

 <p>Consisting of:<br />
 15 minutes consultation about your needs/goals<br />
-1 hour of tailor-made practice including meditation<br />
+1 hour of tailor-made asana practice and yoga nidra<br />
-Recommendation of asanas to do at home</p>
+Recommendation of a safe self-practice</p>

 <p>Price: £50<br />
 Package of 5 One to One Yoga Lessons: £220<br />
-I am happy to teach One to One classes at my home or yours.</p>
+I am available to teach One to One classes at my home or yours.</p>

-<p>Discount: I'm happy to give student and low income discounts or teach on an exchange basis.
-If you think you qualify for a discount or have a nice idea for exchange,<br/>please get in touch!</p>
+<p>I'm happy to give student and low income discounts or teach on an exchange basis.<br/>
+	If you think you qualify for a discount or have a nice idea for an exchange,<br/>
+	please get in touch!</p>

-<h2>Workspace Yoga / Semi-Private Yoga Classes</h2>
+<h2>Semi-Private Yoga Classes / Workplace Yoga</h2>

-Affordable way to study and practice at your home or workspace<br />
-<p>The price depends on size of the group, please contact me for more details.</p>
+<p>Practice with your friends or colleagues at the time and place suited to you.<br />
+Special discount available for ethical businesses and tech start-ups.<br />
+Get in touch to find out more!</p>

 </div>